wyhitcs/team-letsencrypt/draftv1.md

 ###2.3.4 Technical Debt

-The concept of technical debt refers to the accumulated consequences of the quick but dirty design into an evolving software program (Fowler, 2014).
+The concept of technical debt refers to the accumulated consequences of the quick but dirty design into an evolving software program [[2](#Fowler)].
 In other words, the danger occurs when people rush software by simply adding features into the program but never reflect their understanding of those features.
-As the “debt” accumulates, the complexity of maintaining the programs to reduce its deterioration to the whole software increases (Cunningham, 2011).
+As the “debt” accumulates, the complexity of maintaining the programs to reduce its deterioration to the whole software increases [[3](#Cunningham)].

 ####2.3.4.1 Code Duplication